Chetan75/in-quiz-questions/oop/object-oriented-programming-quiz.md

 - Abstraction is using public member functions to access and manipulate the data members **<<-- correct
 - Abstraction is using the class concept with both data members and member functions
 - There is insufficient information to decide where abstraction is being used.

+#### Q24.
+In multilevel inheritance one class inherits _______________
+- Only one class
+- More than one class
+- At least one class
+- As many classes as required

+#### Q25.
+Which Class is having highest degree of abstraction in multilevel inheritance of 5 levels?
+- Class at 1st level -- Picked this not sure
+- Class 2nd last level
+- Class at 5th level
+- All with same abstraction

+#### Q26.
+Can abstract classes be used in multilevel inheritance?
+- Yes, always
+- Yes, only one abstract class
+- No, abstract class doesn’t have constructors
+- No, never

+#### Q27.
+If an object is passed by reference, the changes made in the function ___________
+- to the main object of caller function too -- Picked this not sure
+- only in local scope of the called function
+- to the copy of the object that is made during pass
+- to caller function object and called function object also